Written by Stacey Kelleher.

 Phthalate exposure can happen in several ways:

-While more research is needed to fully understand the dangers of phthalates, early studies suggest a link between exposure and a wide range of health and developmental problems, including:
+That said, many studies suggest a link between exposure and a wide range of health and developmental problems, including:

 - Behavioral issues

 - Reproductive development problems

 Most recently, a 2021 NYU Grossman School of Medicine study determined that older adults with the highest concentrations of phthalate levels in urine had a greater likelihood of all-cause and cardiovascular mortality.
 While more research needs to be done to definitively understand these chemicals' roles (especially in hormone disruption and inflammatory response), these findings are damning.

 Declining testosterone levels in men, women, and children has recently been linked to elevated phthalate exposure.
 This also follows a similar trend of reduced semen quality in men and genital defects in male newborns.
 Low testosterone levels in boys can seriously impact reproductive development, as well as libido and cognitive function later in life.